rb58853/supabase-mcp-server/README.md

 command: supabase-mcp-server
 # if you installed with uv
 command: uv run supabase-mcp-server
+# if the above doesn't work, use the full path (recommended)
+command: /full/path/to/supabase-mcp-server  # Find with 'which supabase-mcp-server' (macOS/Linux) or 'where supabase-mcp-server' (Windows)
 ```

 If configuration is correct, you should see a green dot indicator and the number of tools exposed by the server.